hpc2n/sphinx-lesson-template/content/motivation.rst

     The tasks are scheduled **dynamically** to the various computational resources.
     Furthermore, **low-priority tasks can be delayed** until the computational resources start becoming idle.
-    These two factors help the improve the load balancing.
+    These two factors help to improve the load balancing.

 :Shortened critical path: